View source: R/assigncluster.R

 existing categories, with ties going to the lowest cluster number.
 If

-there are no matching clusters for any of the categories in x
+there are no matching clusters for any of the categories in x,

-imputation will simply use the first cluster number in clusters
+imputation will simply use the first cluster number in clusters.

-If there are duplicate names in clusters
+If there are duplicate names in clusters, the first occurrence

 takes precedence.